Azure/azure-sdk-for-java/samples/README.md

 [https://docs.microsoft.com/samples/](https://docs.microsoft.com/samples/).

 ## How-To Guide List
-This section lists **main** how-to guides for the most commonly used APIs and most common scenarios, i.e. this section does not attempt to be a complete directory of guides contained in this repository.
+This section lists how-to guides for the most commonly used APIs and most common scenarios, i.e. this section does not attempt to be a complete directory of guides contained in this repository.

 #### General How-To Guides
 - [How to create **Netty Http Client**](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-http-netty#examples)